 The study will evaluate the clinical benefit, safety and tolerability of combining NKTR-214

-with pembrolizumab or atezolizumab and will enroll approximately 60 patients into two
+with pembrolizumab and will enroll approximately 100 new patients.

-(q3w) of NKTR-214 in combination with pembrolizumab in up to 30 patients in approved
+Dose Expansion: NKTR-214 in combination with pembrolizumab in approximately 58 patients will

 |Overal Status||Start Date||Phase||Study Type|